Force over Distance: Chapter 18

 “Uh, okay, good point,” Young said.

-“Also,” Rush shut his eyes, “that chair has complicated properties and it can see the crew possessed of certain arrangements of aperiodic crystal, by which I mean DNA.
+“Also,” Rush shut his eyes, “that chair has complicated properties and can see the crew possessed of certain arrangements of aperiodic crystal, by which I mean DNA.
 It can see them.
 The crew with the genes?
 It can see.
-I don’t know what happened to Franklin, but he had a fair fuckin’ few handful of the things, by which I mean genes, and I was concerned, it does have a baseline pull.
-I could feel it from the first moment.
-You could tell I could feel it.
-If I sat in the chair, with no firewall I was worried—”
+I don’ know what happened to Franklin, but he had a fair fuckin’ few handful of the things.
+An’ I was concerned.
+It does have a baseline pull.
+I could feel it from the first.
+Y’could tell I could feel it.
+If I sat in the chair, with no firewall, I was worried—”

 And, without warning, Daniel Goddamned Jackson was perched on a nearby table, arms crossed.